Sugarloaf Mound: Description

+Modern history

-A residence was constructed abutting Sugarloaf Mound in 1928 by Frederick and Nellie Adams, bearing the mailing address of 4420 Ohio Street.
+A residence was constructed abutting the top level of Sugarloaf Mound in 1928 by Frederick and Nellie Adams, bearing the mailing address of 4420 Ohio Street.
 In the 1930s, the widow Nellie Adams, dressed in black, would still drive a horse and buggy around the area.
 Mrs. Adams died in 1948 in her nineties.
 The next owner of the house was Oliver Schauenberg with his wife Anna.
 He owned the house until 1962, when he sold it to Walter and Eileen Strosnider.
 The Strosniders owned it nearly half a century until they returned the mound to Native American ownership, selling it to the Osage Nation.
 Portions of the mound had been impacted by a quarry and the construction of Interstate 55, but due to the stewardship of the previous homeowners, major mound destruction was avoided.
 Vacant since 2009 and deteriorating, the house upon the mound has been dismantled and removed as of September 2017.

+As of November 2024, the second of three residences built on the three tiered Sugarloaf Mound has committed to return to the Osage.
+The owner of the home on the second tier, Joan Heckenberg, has agreed to return her property to the Osage.
+This leaves only one remaining residence on the lower level, owned by a pharmaceutical fraternity, Kappa Psi.

 The home and land was purchased by the Osage Nation in 2009, with the stated intention of preservation of Sugarloaf Mound.
 The term "preservation" refers to the intention to restore Sugarloaf Mound to a condition similar to its configuration before the advent of Non-Native American architectural embellishments and razings.
 The Osage Nation does not claim a direct link to the construction of the mound, but claims a kindred heritage of mound building in the American Midwest.

 Ultimately, the Osage Nation wants to clear the structures from the mound and build an interpretive center to the north of the mound, on property now owned by the Missouri Department of Transportation.